-A decade ago, I started teaching journalism at Western University, in the Faculty of Information and Media Studies.
+More than decade ago, I started teaching journalism at Western University, in the Faculty of Information and Media Studies.
 Had I known years ago how much I would enjoy teaching, I might have pursued it earlier.
 But I’m thrilled to be able to teach writing to a bunch of talented kids every year, while continuing my own writing as well.

-Spurred on by the growing e-publishing world, I wrote my first novel, Pulling Strings, in 2014.
+I wrote my first novel, Pulling Strings, in 2014.
 It’s about murder, politics, baseball, sex and scandal in Washington, D.C.
 It's available right here.